emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 EMQX forwards device data to InfluxDB through the rule engine and data bridge.
 InfluxDB analyzes the data using SQL statements, generates reports, charts, and other data analysis results, and presents them to users through InfluxDB's visualization tools.
 The workflow is as follows:

-1. **IoT Devices Publish Messages**: Energy storage devices regularly publish energy consumption data using the MQTT protocol, including information such as power consumption, input/output power, etc.
+1. **Message publication from IoT devices**: Energy storage devices regularly publish energy consumption data using the MQTT protocol, including information such as power consumption, input/output power, etc.
-2. **Message Data Reception**: EMQX, as an MQTT server, receives these MQTT messages from the energy storage devices.
+2. **Message reception by EMQX**: As an MQTT broker, EMQX receives data over MQTT from devices by subscribing to the topics to which MQTT messages are published.
+It serves as the centralized hub for handling MQTT-based communication.
-3. **Rule Engine Processing**: Using the built-in rule engine, messages from specific sources can be processed based on topic matching.
+3. **Message data processing**: Using the built-in rule engine, messages from specific sources can be processed based on topic matching.
 When a message arrives, it passes through the rule engine, which matches it with the corresponding rule and processes the message data, such as transforming data formats, filtering specific information, or enriching messages with contextual information.
-4. **Writing to InfluxDB**: Rules defined in the rule engine trigger the operation of writing messages to InfluxDB.
+4. **Data ingestion into InfluxDB**: Rules defined in the rule engine trigger the operation of writing messages to InfluxDB.
 The InfluxDB data bridge provides SQL templates that allow flexible definitions of the data format to be written, mapping specific fields from the message to the corresponding tables and columns in InfluxDB.

 After energy consumption data is written to InfluxDB, you can use SQL statements flexibly to analyze the data, for example: